cosmos/sdk-tutorials/liquidity-module/index.md

 ## Get Token From the Faucet

-From the terminal output that `starport serve` created for you, use the `username` accounts address and claim tokens from the faucet:
+From the terminal output that `starport serve` created for you, use the `username` accounts address and claim tokens from the faucet.
+Make sure to add your account address into the `address` field.
+Replace `cosmosxxxxx` with the address you saw in your user account on running `starport serve`.

 ```markdown
 curl -X POST -d '{"address": "cosmosxxxxx"}' https://faucet.testnet.cosmos.network
 ```

 After you see a success message, you can check your balance.
+Make sure to replace `cosmosxxxxx` with your address from the previous step.

 See your balance at [https://api.testnet.cosmos.network/cosmos/bank/v1beta1/balances/](https://api.testnet.cosmos.network/cosmos/bank/v1beta1/balances/cosmosxxxxx).